Red Cross Campaign Week May 20-27

 Subscriptions will be solicited by the Committee after plans have

 been formulated by which the money can be raised.
-You are
+You are expected

 to give cheerful support to the plan in your district.
-In case
+In case you

 cannot pay cash with your subscription, you may pay one forth of the